Picketlaw Water Treatment Works

 Scottish Water is investing over £26million to improve the resilience and quality of the supply for customers in Newton Mearns, Eaglesham and East Kilbride.

-The project will be carried out in two phases to prepare for the decommissioning of the Picketlaw Water Treatment Works which is approaching the end of its operational life.
+The project is to prepare for the decommissioning of the Picketlaw Water Treatment Works which is approaching the end of its operational life.

 The work is being delivered by Caledonia Water Alliance.